Glen Island Park Bath House

-The Glen Island Park Bath House, located in the city of New Rochelle in Westchester County, New York State, is a contributing resource in the National Register eligible Glen Island Park.
-The park was originally purchased by transportation industrialist, John Starin, in 1875 to serve as a summer resort for the wealthy in New York City.
-By the 1920s, with suburban growth rapidly increasing in Westchester County, the park was purchased by the Westchester County Parks Commission to provide recreational space for almost two million visitors a year in the early 1930s.
-Glen Island Park is eligible for the National Register of Historic places under Criterion A for its association to recreation and Criterion C for its architecture with its Colonial Revival Style buildings.
+The Glen Island Park Bath House is a building in Glen Island Park in the city of New Rochelle, New York.
+By the 1920s, with suburban growth rapidly increasing in Westchester County, the park was established by the Westchester County Parks Commission to provide recreational space for almost two million visitors a year in the early 1930s.

-The Glen Island Park’s landscape was designed by the early twentieth century New York City area landscape architect, Gilmore David Clarke.
-The mid-1920s design displays many features that survive today including a five span steel arch drawbridge to the mainland, a tree lined road terminating at a roundabout, parking lots, and a bath house separating the enlarged crescent shaped beach from a circular play field.
+Glen Island Park’s landscape was designed by landscape architect Gilmore David Clarke.
+Many of his 1920s features survive today, including a five span steel arch drawbridge to the mainland, a tree lined road terminating at a roundabout, parking lots, and a bath house separating the enlarged crescent shaped beach from a circular play field.
 The park’s circulation pattern prioritizes personal automobile transportation with the character and use of the park remaining consistent for over 80 years.